benbogart/Movie-Analysis/README.md

 ## Clean Data
 ### Clean the movie budget dataframe.
-The function clean clean_tn_movie_budgets in the data_helpers package takes in the raw dataframe and does th following:
+The function `clean_tn_movie_budgets` takes in the raw `tn_movie_budgets` DataFrame and does the following:
-1. Converts the release_date column to datetime
+1. Converts the `release_date` column to datetime
-1. converts amounts to int
+1. Converts UDS amounts to int
-1. Adds a release _year column for joining
+1. Adds a `release _year` column for joining
-1. removes rows where production budgets or worldwide gross == 0
+1. Removes rows where production budgets or worldwide gross == 0
-1. Creates features for ROI and ROI_zscore
+1. Creates features for `ROI` and `ROI_zscore`

 ### Clean up imdb_title_principals

+1. Drop columns we don't need
+1. Check for missing values
-Combine Actor and Actress because its the same job. (and who says Actress anymore??)
+1. Combine Actor and Actress because its the same job. (and who says Actress anymore??)

 ### Clean up imdb_name_basics

 Most of this data is truncated.
-We have more complete data elsewhre.
+We have more complete data elsewhere.
 Drop all columns except key and person's name

 ### Clean up imdb_title_basics